MarioVilas/winappdbg/doc/source/Debugging.rst

 .. literalinclude:: ../../examples/debugging/01_start.py
    :start-after: # POSSIBILITY OF SUCH DAMAGE.
-   :end-before: # When invoked from the command line,

 Example #2: attaching to a process and waiting for it to finish
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++